MyFirstBitcoin/Open-Source-Everything/README.md

-# My First Bitcoin: Open Source Everything
+# 🌍 Open-Source Everything

-## About My First Bitcoin
-My First Bitcoin provides open-source Bitcoin education that is independent, impartial, and community-led.
-We operate in El Salvador and have created a network of 60+ Bitcoin education projects in 30+ countries that use our resources.
+📚 **My First Bitcoin** provides open-source Bitcoin education that is absolutely independent, impartial, and community-led.

+We operate both in El Salvador and on a global level – and have created a so-called [**Node Network**](https://myfirstbitcoin.io/node-network-dashboard/) of **64+ Bitcoin education projects** in **36+ countries** that use our resources.

+---

-## About This Repository
+## 📁 About This Repository
+### 🛠️ Open Tools for a Shared Mission

-As part of our commitment to open source principles, we're sharing the tools, processes, and resources we've developed.
-Our goal is to help other organizations, particularly those focused on Bitcoin education, build strong foundations and scale their impact.
+As part of our commitment to open-source principles, we're not building for ourselves – we're building for everyone and everywhere.

+We're openly sharing the tools, frameworks, and resources we've developed so that other organizations, educators, and communities can **learn, adapt, and scale their own impact** in Bitcoin education in their own communities worldwide.
-## What You'll Find Here
-1. **Operating System**: Our 10-step process for running an effective organization

-## How to Use These Resources
-Each folder contains:
-- Detailed documentation
-- Templates
-- Examples
-- Implementation guides

-Feel free to:
-- Use these resources as they are
-- Adapt them to your needs
-- Contribute improvements
-- Share with others
+💬 Because we believe in **collaboration over competition**.
+⚡ Competition is fiat. ₿ Bitcoin is a collaboration.

+💡 That’s why we say: **Open Source Everything**.

+---

+Together, we can create a future where Bitcoin knowledge is **freely available**, **community-led**, and **globally impactful**.
+🧱 One block at a time.
+👤 One individual at a time.
+🏘️ One community at a time.